-- Steam Edamame for 1 minute in a covered dish in microwave.
+- Steam Edamame for 1 minute in bag.
 Set aside.

 - Heat up large skillet with enough olive oil to lightly coat the bottom.
 Get it hot enough to really give the corn a golden brown.
 Toss in corn, stir to allow corn to cover bottom of pan.
-Allow to cook, and then stir and flip a few times.
+Allow to cook, and then stir a few times.
 This can take a few minutes.
 You are looking for some golden color, with a little browning for flavor.
-Set aside in a bowl.
+Set aside in a bowl, and cover with foil.

 Sear scallops and finish succotash: